The Payment Process Starts with Signed Contracts

 Providers must report costs incurred on signed expenditure reporting forms.
 The providers generally submit the forms to the CARS Unit.
 Reports are normally due one month after the end of the month for which the report is being submitted (e.g., January's report is due March 1st).
 The CARS Unit reviews, keys and proofs the information.
 Then CARS staff execute monthly payment processing computer jobs.
 After the payment processing jobs complete, the Bureau of Fiscal Services transmits payment data files to DOA to cut checks.
 DHS mails the checks to the providers.

-The monthly DMT-603 reports provide detailed information on what is being paid on a particular check.
+The monthly DES-CARS 603 reports provide detailed information on what is being paid on a particular check.
 Refer questions about payments to staff on the CARS Staff Contacts list.
-The CARS Processing Schedule is an attachment to DHS APP Section 15 - Contract Administration 4.0.
+The CARS Processing Schedule is an attachment to DHS APP Section 15 - Fiscal Administration of Grants and Contracts 4.0.

 Reconciliation of Payments and Reported Expenditures

 Providers should reconcile costs recorded on their books to the expenditure reports at least quarterly (monthly is recommended).
 DHS reconciles payments and reported expenditures, when reimbursing the last three months of a contract.